-Sarah teaches private lessons in your home or at the Brooklyn Dog Training Center, teaches group classes at the Brooklyn Dog Training Center, offers online training and is available for agility seminars and workshops.
+Sarah teaches private lessons in the Lehigh Valley area and at the Brooklyn Dog Training Center, offers online training and is available for agility seminars and workshops.
 She also teaches group agility classes at Kruisin’ Kanines Agility and Dog Sports Club.

 - Co-author of the award-winning book Play Your Way to Good Manners: Getting the Best Behavior from Your Dog through Sports, Games, and Tricks

 - Founder of the Brooklyn Dog Training Center